LMZouaoui/NestConvNeXt-IQA/README.md

 ### Testing on a single image

 - Open the file `RunTest_predict_one_image.ipynb`
 - Set the path to the trained model.
-You may also use the provided pretrained models for LWIR-IQA and TIIQAD.
+You may also use the provided pretrained models for `LWIR-IQA` and `TIIQAD`.
 - Set the path to the image to be predicted.
 - Run the notebook.

+## Results

+Some of our results are provided in the Results folder.

+This folder contains spider diagrams summarizing the performance comparison under distortion-specific analysis.
+These diagrams are presented for:
+- all IQA algorithms,
+- full-reference (FR) algorithms,
+- traditional no-reference (TR-NR) algorithms,
+- deep learning-based no-reference (DL-NR) algorithms.
+-
+In addition, the Examples file includes sample images from the `LWIR-IQA` and `TIIQAD` datasets.
+For each example, the corresponding subjective score (MOS) and the objective score predicted by `NestConvNeXt-IQA` are provided.